VirtoCommerce/vc-build/docs/targets.md

 ```
 ---
 ## Update
 Updates platform and modules to the latest stable bundle or specified versions.
+Before proceeding with the update, it shows a diff of version changes and asks for user confirmation.

+### Parameters
+- `-Edge`: Update to the latest available versions instead of stable bundle
+- `-v`: Specify bundle name (default is "latest")

 ### Usage
 ```console